 Nutrition and exercise fall under this category.
 Growing up, did you eat nutritious meals, get enough exercise, and socialize with people your age?
 All these lifestyle habits modify the expression of your genes and influence your personality, academic performance and your psychology.

 The good news is, if you didn’t have good lifestyle habits, it’s never too late to start now.
 By becoming more health conscientious, and using your health information to modify and improve your lifestyle habits, you may be able to positively influence how your genes are expressed.

 Children of well-educated parents tend to be well-educated themselves.
 While there is a genetic component (check your Genomelink results!), the nurture aspect is also very important.
 For example, even if you have a lower ‘intelligence’ score, if you work hard and go through school -- you will have beat your genetic odds.
 Conversely, even if you were born ‘smart,’ if you don't work hard to develop your talent, you may never realize your smarts.

-Since Genomelink only calculates your trait results from your raw DNA file, it completely ignores the ‘nurture’ aspect of the nature vs. nurture debate.
+Since Genomelink only calculates your trait results from your genetic data, it completely ignores the ‘nurture’ aspect of the nature vs. nurture debate.

 So your Genomelink results are never meant to predict who you are, but rather, what your DNA predisposes you to.

 Why is that important?
 First, knowing the direction your DNA has set up for you can help you form a stronger identity.
 Going through the exercise of exploring for each trait whether you ‘followed’ or ‘defied’ your genetic predisposition is a fun and deeply satisfying way to get to know yourself.
 You can even do this with a family member or friend and discuss with them how ‘spot on’ your DNA predicts who you are!

 Visit https://genomelink.io/dashboard for new trait reports based on your DNA data!